grpc/grpc-swift/Samples/README.md

-# Swift gRPC Packages
+# Swift gRPC Samples

-This directory contains the Swift gRPC API and related components in the form of buildable Swift packages.
+This directory contains Swift gRPC samples in the form of buildable Swift packages.

 Follow these steps to build and run them on Linux.